Although you will not look pregnant from the outside, your body is hard at work making significant changes. It's

-It's thought that a hormone produced by the placenta and the increased level of estrogen causes the nausea and vomiting in pregnancy.
-Low blood glucose, an empty stomach, and an increased sensitivity to odors can make it worse.
+It is thought that a hormone produced by the placenta and the increased level of estrogen causes the nausea and vomiting in pregnancy.
+Low blood glucose, an empty stomach and an increased sensitivity to odors can make it worse.

 Although it's often called "morning sickness," the nausea can happen at any time of the day or night.
 It usually starts between weeks four and six and decreases dramatically after weeks 13 and 14.